Types of Epilepsy Surgery

 Vagal Nerve Stimulator (VNS) –It is a FDA approved adjunctive treatment for certain types of intractable epilepsy.
 It is designed to prevent seizures by sending regular, mild pulses of electrical energy to the brain via the vagus nerve in the neck.
 These pulses are supplied by a device something like a pacemaker.

 Responsive Neurostimulator (RNS) System – The RNS® System continuously monitors electrical activity in the brain, detects patient-specific patterns, and delivers brief pulses of stimulation when it detects activity that could lead to a seizure.
 The stimulation can help to prevent the seizure before it happens.
-The UNC Epilepsy Center is the first comprehensive epilepsy center in North Carolina to offer this new novel FDA approved treatment option to patients.
+The UNC Epilepsy Center was the first comprehensive epilepsy center in North Carolina to offer this FDA approved treatment option to patients.

 Other investigational therapies – There are some other investigational neurostimulation therapies but currently not available, such as Deep Brain Stimulation and Transcranial Magnetic Stimulation